Library of the Russian Academy of Sciences: Library of the Academy of Sciences during the war and the Leningrad blockade

 During the Great Patriotic War (1941-1945) the Library of the Academy of Sciences was transferred to martial law.
 Already in July 1941, the most valuable materials of the seven million fund were prepared for evacuation to the rear of the country.
 The rapid approach of the front to Leningrad did not allow them to be sent to the rear: on September 8, 1941, the blockade ring was closed.
 All books and materials prepared for shipment remained in the Library.
 They were moved to the basement of the building, the windows were covered with sand, shields and covered with earth.

 The winter of 1941/1942 was especially difficult for the Library, as well as for the whole of Leningrad.
 There was no public transport in the city.
-Wartime archival documents.
 Electric lighting was turned off in the Library, water supply and central heating did not work.
 Bombing and shelling intensified.
 The BAN building suffered a lot of damage.
 Snow fell into the book depositories, the temperature in the building dropped to 25 degrees.
 The people were exhausted and exhausted by hunger.
 Of the 150 people left in the LRAS according to the staff schedule at the beginning of the war, about 80% of employees died...
 Throughout the entire period of the war and the Leningrad blockade, a subscription and a reading room worked in the Library, mobile libraries were created for the Leningrad divisions of the people's militia, for military units and hospitals.
 The library served not only the scientists of the Academy who remained in the besieged city, but also workers of defense enterprises, military personnel, doctors.
 The Library staff continued to organize exhibitions of literature, lectures, and carried out reference and bibliographic work.
-Librarians continued to work to ensure the safety of their valuable book collections, and also carried out the search and rescue of unattended private collections and libraries in the besieged city.
+Librarians continued to work to ensure the safety of their valuable book collections, and also carried out the search and rescue of unattended private collections and libraries in the city.

 During the wartime, the collections of the Library received book collections of left or deceased scientists: academician Sergei Zhebelev on the history of the ancient world, academicians Pavel Kokovtsov and Fyodor Shcherbatskoy on Oriental Studies.
 Some collections were donated to scientific libraries of academic institutions.
 In 1943–1944. evacuated employees and regular readers returned to BAN - scientists from the institutions of the Academy of Sciences, the teaching staff of higher educational institutions.
 Libraries of the Leningrad institutions of the Academy of Sciences resumed their work.
 Since 1944, the Library of the Academy of Sciences becomes the keeper of the Armored Fund of the Presidium of the USSR Academy of Sciences.
 This fund is a collection of publications of the Academy since its foundation.